ros-industrial/reach/README.md

 1. The selection of IK solver is key to the performance of the reach study.
 Gradient-based solvers (such as KDL and TRAC-IK) are typically good choices.
     - Additional constraints (or lack thereof, such as orientation freedom about the tool z-axis) can also be incorporated into the IK solver (via parameters or source code changes) to produce different reach study results
     - For `MoveIt`-based plugins, the selection of IK solver is defined in the `kinematics.yaml` file
-1. Reach study results are serialized to file and can be loaded using the API in `reach_core` for programmatic analysis or modification
+1. Reach study results are serialized to file and can be loaded using the API in `reach` for programmatic analysis or modification

 [1]: docs/reach_study.png
 [2]: reach_ros/demo/docs/reach_study_demo.gif